-- A The grade "A" denotes excellent scholarship. - B The grade "B" denotes good performance. - C The grade "C" denotes fair or average performance. - D The grade "D" denotes poor (unsatisfactory but passing) performance. - The grade "F" denotes failure. - AU The mark "AU" denotes that students have registered to audit a course.
+- A The grade A denotes excellent scholarship. - B The grade B denotes good performance. - C The grade C denotes fair or average performance. - D The grade D denotes poor (unsatisfactory but passing) performance. - F The grade F denotes failure.

+- AU The mark AU denotes that students have registered to audit a course.
 Students may audit without credit any course subject to space availability and departmental approval.
 An audited course is not counted as part of the course load, but students must go through registration procedures and pay the normal registration fees.
 An instructor may impose whatever attendance requirements deemed necessary.
 The students must be informed of these requirements at the beginning of the semester.
 Failure to meet such attendance requirements subjects the students to being withdrawn from the course by the instructor.
-This will be accomplished by the instructor's insertion of the mark "W" for the students on the final grade roster.
-Audit registrations can be made only during the late registration period. - IN The administrative mark of "IN" (Incomplete) may be given only to students who are unable to complete the last three weeks of a semester because of factors beyond their control, e.g., illness, death in the family, etc. Appropriate documentation is generally required to support the extenuating circumstance.
-Normally, the Incomplete mark will be given only to those students who are doing passing work or who may be able to pass the course upon completion of the course requirements.
-The incomplete course must be made up by the end of the semester following the one in which the mark was given (excluding summer sessions).
-Instructors are required to complete and submit an Incomplete Mark Form to their departmental chairperson at the time grades are submitted.
-This form must include justification for awarding an Incomplete mark and requirements and deadline for completion of the course.
-A change of grade from Incomplete to "F" may be made only if (1) in the completion of the coursework the students earn a failing grade, or (2) the students fail to honor any written schedule included on the Incomplete Mark Form.
-Such a schedule must be mutually agreed to and signed by the students and instructor.
-Upon completion of the coursework, the letter grade earned will be posted to the academic record.
-The original mark of "IN" will also remain on the record.
+This will be accomplished by the instructor's insertion of the mark W at the time of final grades. - The administrative mark of IN (Incomplete) may be given to students who have completed at least 12 weeks of the semester (if they are currently passing) and are unable to complete the work due to extenuating circumstances.
+The time line shall be adjusted appropriately for summer sessions and flexibly scheduled courses.
+Appropriate documentation is generally required to support the extenuating circumstance.
+The student must initiate the request for the Incomplete mark from the instructor and it is the responsibility of the student to make arrangements to make up the incomplete work.
+Incompletes must be made up within one semester (not including summer sessions).
+Instructors are required to complete and submit an Incomplete Mark Form to the department chair at the time grades are assigned which includes justification for awarding the Incomplete, describes the work to be completed for the course and specifies the grade to be assigned if the work is not completed.
+A copy of the Incomplete Mark Form is also provided to the student.
+In the event the instructor assigns an IN grade without a default grade, the default grade will be F. Incompletes will not be counted in the computation of grade point averages until the work is completed, at which time an appropriate grade will be assigned based on the instructor's evaluation of the work submitted and a new grade point average computed.
+Unless the course is completed or an extension is granted, Incompletes will automatically lapse to the grade designated on the Incom plete Mark Form at the end of one semester. - IP The grade IP (In Progress) is given to students to indicate that research, individual investigation or similar efforts are in progress and that a final grade will be given when the work is completed.
+The IP grade can be utilized only in designated courses and is not used in computing grade point averages. - NA The mark NA denotes that students never appeared or attended the class for which they registered.
+This mark is not used in computing grade point averages.